The page has been translated by Gen AI.

 You can register public/private access controls for Secrets Manager.

-To configure the access control items of Secrets Manager, follow the steps below.
+To configure the access control items of Secrets Manager, follow these steps.

 4. On the Secrets Manager Details page, click the edit icon of Public Access Control to add an allowed IP for Public Endpoint access.

-• Public Access Control Edit Popup In the window, enter the IP and click the Add button.
+• Public Access Control Edit Popup window, enter the IP and click the Add button.
+When the addition is complete, click the Confirm button.

+• For security, we recommend adding a single IP, and you can register up to 10.

+• Private Access Control Edit Popup window, select the resource to allow access and click the Add button.
 When addition is complete, click the Confirm button.

-• For security, adding a single IP is recommended, and up to 10 can be registered.

-• In the Private Access Control Edit Popup window, select the resources to allow access and click the Add button.
-When the addition is complete, click the Confirm button.

-• If you do not set usage, you can access all subnet resources in the same region.
+• If you do not enable the setting, you can access all subnet resources in the same region.

-• URL You can copy public / private URL information from the item.
+• You can copy the public/private URL information from the URL field.

 get /v1/secret